SvenGoergen/portainer-templates/README.md

 1. Select the template you want to deploy

-3. In the configuration, name your stack and change the default-values if you want to use your own values
+3. In the configuration, name your stack and change the default-values as you see fit

   ![App_Template_Stack_Configuration](pictures/App_Templates_Stack_Configuration.PNG)